<< Back to the Curl JSON Request example

 If you do not explicitly specify the Content-type when submitting data using Curl, Curl uses the application/x-www-form-urlencoded content type.
 The -H "Content-Type: application/json" command line parameter must be specified when sending JSON (or any other data type).

-How to post JSON with Curl?
+How to send JSON with Curl?

 The following is an example of sending JSON to Curl: